Creating the GPX route

 Waypoints and points of interest

-During route planning it is useful to add waypoints to identify strategic points along the route, such as shelters, springs, parking areas or trail junctions.
+During route planning, it is useful to add waypoints to identify strategic locations along the route, such as mountain huts, springs, parking areas, or trail junctions.
+Waypoint management is explained in detail in the tutorial Managing Waypoints.

 Waypoints simplify field navigation and help organize hiking stages more efficiently.